openedx/edx-documentation/en_us/shared/exercises_tools/calculator.rst

 .. image:: ../../../shared/images/Calc_Open_InfoPage.png
   :width: 600
-  :alt: Courseware page with the calculator visible along the edge of the browser.
+  :alt: Course page with the calculator visible along the edge of the browser.

 Learners close the calculator by selecting the X.